-As testing phase 1 is under way and results start to emerge, the first findings could be listed below:
+As testing phase 3 is under way and results continue to emerge, the first findings could be listed below:

 - 1. Specific services in the LLs will most likely require more significance to some layers than others.
 In some cases, they may require unification of the under-study OLI layers to ensure seamless sharing of data and products.
-Examples of such cases are routing and warehousing services. - 2.
-The sharing of data between layers (with accompanying network properties enhancement) will lead to specific rules /protocols to apply to make sure information is shared effectively. - 3.
-Questions like 'how the nodes are handling shipments?' or 'which data system will feed information for the layer above in the case of a certain node failing to service the cargo movement at the layer below?' have already emerged and current discussions address these -and others.
+Examples of such cases are routing and warehousing services and already discussion earlier on a hybrid version of the ICONET Layers has been explained. - 2.
+The sharing of data between layers (with accompanying network properties enhancement) will lead to specific rules /protocols to apply to make sure information is shared effectively.